mraad/spark-dbf/README.md

 ## Sample application with simple geometry UDF

-This sample uses our [geometry API](https://github.com/Esri/geometry-api-java) to define a UDF that calculates the distances in meters between two lat/lon pairs.
+This sample uses our [Geometry API](https://github.com/Esri/geometry-api-java) to define a UDF that calculates the distance in meters between two lat/lon pairs.

 ```shell
 $ ./spark-dbf.sh